Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Stable and Fast Constrained Zonotopic SMF

-The following theorem describes not only the stability but also two important properties of \algref{alg:OIT-CZ SMF}.
-More specifically, for detectable $(A, C)$: the finite-time inclusion property fixes the ``outer boundedness breaking'' problem in the classical linear SMFing framework (see \rekref{rek:Stability Criterion}); the uniform boundedness of $\mathcal{Z}_k$ is guaranteed, i.e., the estimate cannot go unbounded as time elapses.
+The following theorem describes not only the stability w.r.t. the initial condition but also two important properties of Algorithm~\ref{alg:OIT-CZ SMF}.
+More specifically, for detectable $(A, C)$: the finite-time inclusion property fixes the ``outer boundedness breaking'' problem in the classical linear SMFing framework (see \rekref{rek:Stability Criterion}); the uniform boundedness of $\mathcal{Z}_k$ is guaranteed, i.e., the estimate cannot go unbounded as time elapses -- to the best of our knowledge it is the first time to propose a constrained-zonotopic SMF with rigorously proven uniform boundedness.

-\begin{theorem}[Properties of OIT-CZ SMF] If $(A, C)$ is detectable, the OIT-CZ SMF in \algref{alg:OIT-CZ SMF} is stable.
+\begin{theorem}[Properties of OIT-CZ SMF] If $(A, C)$ is detectable, the OIT-CZ SMF in Algorithm~\ref{alg:OIT-CZ SMF} is stable w.r.t. the initial condition.
 Furthermore, there exists a $\underline{k} \geq 2\bar{\delta}$ such that

-which is the finite-time inclusion property of \algref{alg:OIT-CZ SMF}.
-Finally, the estimate $\mathcal{Z}_k$ is uniformly bounded w.r.t. $k \in \mathbb{N}_0$. \end{theorem}
+which is the finite-time inclusion property of Algorithm~\ref{alg:OIT-CZ SMF}.
+Finally, $\mathcal{Z}_k$ is uniformly bounded w.r.t. $k \in \mathbb{N}_0$. \end{theorem}